Getting it right

 For example, an application connecting directly to HMRC might not be able to submit a username for Gov-Client-User-IDs if the originating device does not have user accounts.

-In these cases, you can submit a header with an empty value.
-Do not include any value, for example
+After discussing a missing header with us, you can omit the header or submit it with an empty value.
+You must not include a placeholder value, for example

 Using third-party software and libraries